-A palace that makes you think of the fairy tale 1001 nights.
+A palace that makes you think of the fairy tale 1001 Nights.
 The palace is richly decorated with amazing colourful tiles, water features, beautiful see-throughs and many more.
 The official website for the best fare tickets you can find here.

-Another tip: At your ticket, you’ll find a time slot, this is the time to visit the Nasrid Palace.
+Another tip: On your ticket, you’ll find a time slot, this is the time to visit the Nasrid Palace.
 One of our guests thought it was time to enter the Alhambra.
 After they saw everything, they made their way to the Nasrid Palace, but unfortunately, they were not allowed to enter anymore.

 In case you were not able to buy a ticket, it is worth walking up the hill to the Alhambra.
 A couple of sights are free to visit without a ticket.
 At least you can get an idea of this fantastic place.
 The city centre of Granada is also worth paying a visit. there are many small alleys with shops, which remind you of an African souk.

-Would you like to see from a distance how big the Alhambra really is? then you must go to Mirador de San Nicolas.
+Would you like to see from a distance how big the Alhambra is? then you must go to Mirador de San Nicolas.
 It is quite a climb, but once upon the top, you’ll have a fantastic view of the Alhambra.

 Do you also want to spend the evening in Granada, then we can recommend you a visit to the area of Sacromonte This quarter is known for the gipsies and in the evenings you can hear music and vocals coming from the bars, which are situated in the carved hills at Camino de Sacromonte.
 This is the place to enjoy Flamenco in Granada.